Imperative Learning: A Self-supervised Neuro-Symbolic Learning Framework for Robot Autonomy: Experiments

 \subsubsection{Accuracy Evaluation}

 We first assess the localization accuracy of iSLAM on the KITTI dataset, which has been widely used in previous works on various sensor setups.
 To facilitate a fair comparison, in \tref{tab:kitti_vo}, we evaluate our standalone VO component against existing VO networks, including DeepVO \citep{supe_wang2017deepvo}, UnDeepVO \citep{unsup_li2018undeepvo}, TartanVO \citep{wang2021tartanvo}, and DROID-SLAM \citep{teed2021droid}, and compare the full iSLAM to other learning-based visual-inertial methods, which are \cite{wei2021unsupervised}, \cite{yang2022efficient}, and DeepVIO \citep{han2019deepvio}.
 Sequences 00 and 03 are omitted in our experiment since they lack completed IMU data.
 Notably, some methods such as DeepVO and \citep{yang2022efficient} were supervisedly trained on KITTI, while our iSLAM was self-supervised.
 Even though, iSLAM outperforms all the competitors.
 Additionally, it is noteworthy that our base model, TartanVO, doesn't exhibit the highest performance due to its lightweight design.
-Nevertheless, through imperative learning, we achieve much lower errors with a similar model architecture. \fref{fig:reconstruct} shows the trajectory and reconstruction results on sequence 05.
+Nevertheless, through imperative learning, we achieve much lower errors with a similar model architecture.

 We also test iSLAM on the EuRoC benchmark, where the presence of aggressive motion, substantial IMU drift, and significant illumination changes pose notable challenges to SLAM algorithms \citep{qin2018vins}.
 However, both our standalone VO and the full iSLAM generalize well to EuRoC.
 As shown in \tref{tab:euroc}, iSLAM achieves an average ATE 62\% lower than DeepV2D \citep{supe_teed2018deepv2d}, 76\% lower than DeepFactors \citep{czarnowski2020deepfactors}, and 42\% lower than TartanVO \citep{wang2021tartanvo}.